Last updated by Netlify Support in October 2024

 Everything was running smooth… What happened?

 Your site was running fine and everything working great.
-You’re already thinking about the next cool feature to roll out when you notice that someone DM’s you :this: that :this: screenshot from your production site.
+You’re already thinking about the next cool feature to roll out when you notice that someone DM’s you that screenshot from your production site.

 Well this is strange!
 That isn’t supposed to happen.
 First thing you do is open your site immediately and try to reproduce the case…

-… but it’s working fine now :thinking:
+… but it’s working fine now

 Why am I not able to replicate this?
 Why is it only happening sometimes?